 The U.S. Constitution requires that the president report to Congress “from time to time” on the “State of the Union.”
 This constitutional requirement has evolved into the president’s annual State of the Union address, which now serves several purposes.
 The speech reports on the condition of the United States both domestically and internationally, recommends a legislative agenda for the coming year and gives the president the opportunity to personally convey his vision for the nation.

 How successful the president will be in accomplishing his goals will depend in large part on how adroitly he can work with Congress and on how effectively he can bridge the partisan divide between Republicans and Democrats, something of which this president is keenly aware.
-In the 113th Congress, Republicans control the House of Representatives while Democrats continue to hold a majority of the seats in the Senate.
+In the 114th Congress, Republicans control the House of Representatives and the Senate.

 HISTORY OF THE ADDRESS